sbonillab/github.io/project.md

 title: Project
 permalink: /project/
 ---
 2020.
 Environmental resilience in cities.
-Quito and Guayaquil cases.
+Quito and Guayaquil cases/

       Resiliencia ambiental en sistemas socio-ecológicos urbanos de ciudades neo-tropicales, casos Quito y Guayaquil

 Global urbanization and rapid urban population growth are two dominant demographic trends in this century.
 Both are the products of socio-ecological relationships posing as true challenges to sustainability, due to environmental justice and the well-being of citizens in urban environments.
 Environmental monitoring methods, including spatial approach, use of sensors and remote sensing, integrate the